wmjordan/Codist/README.md

 # Codist
-*Codist* is a visual studio extension which strives to provide better coding experience and productivity for C# programmers.
+*Codist* is a Visual Studio extension which strives to provide better coding experience and productivity for C# programmers.

 # Features